sshilko/courses/symfonycasts/symfony5track/07_symfony_apiplatform3/README.md

  openapi  / swagger / jsonld / graphql
  with some options supported and some not documentation somewhere works somewhere not

+BadReqyestHttoException 400 anytime

+@ApiFilter annotation makes api-platform register a service in container, so autowiring is available. mayb require overdiding __constructor

+ using output Dto will transform the original entity tclass to output class THEN output class is serialized

 ```